TyrfingMjolnir/fmpxmlresult2swift4Struct/README.md

   let itemDescription: String
 }
 ```
-One would typically change Float to Int for this case.
+One would typically change Float to Int; and make a separate UUID type for this case.